costacode/upload-files/README.md

-# :smiley_cat: Maya - Webpack Starter
+# :cat2: Maya - Webpack Starter

 A webpack starter with separate development and production configurations